 The beauty of the coastal bays, the bustle of the modern cities and the serenity of ancient buildings paint a peaceful portrait of Vietnam today.
-Uncover the best of Vietnam in the capable hands of Ker & Downey on a 10-day north-to-south jaunt through the country’s rich history and culture in our latest journey east, Vietnam Highlights.
+Uncover the best of Vietnam in the capable hands of Ker & Downey on a 10-day north-to-south jaunt through the country’s rich history and culture in Vietnam Highlights journey.

 Hanoi’s Old Quarter is a lively network of narrow streets brimming with activity.
 From the colorful shops to the food vendors frying fresh snacks, the Old Quarter is an absolute playground for the senses.
 Lemongrass, coriander, basil and mint are all staple spices of the famous Vietnamese cuisine, while rice and thin rice vermicelli can be found in nearly every dish.

 Visitors exploring the Old Quarter will taste handmade pan-fried spring rolls; Bún chả, a bowl of noodles, meats, bean sprouts and greens served with roasted peanuts; Bánh hỏi, tight knots of vermicelli topped with onion and pork; Phở, a beef and noodle soup served with peppers, basil and lime; and a plethora of taste bud-tempting dishes – all easy to eat on the go.